-Back in 2004 we introduced our publicly accessible GSK Study Register online – a place where anyone can access information about the clinical research we carry out on our existing medicines, and also the ones that we are developing.
-We were the first pharmaceutical company to do this.
+The GSK Study Register is an online portal where anyone can access information about the clinical research we carry out on our existing vaccines and medicines.
+We were the first pharmaceutical company to make this information available online.

-In addition to posting this information to our register and other registers such as clinicaltrials.gov, we have also committed to seek publication of the results of all our clinical research on our medicines in peer-reviewed scientific journals.
-Authors are strongly encouraged to consider submitting to Open Access journals or select open access options where available in standard journals, to support GSK’s commitment to data transparency.
+In addition to our study register and others such as ClinicalTrials.gov , we also seek to publish our clinical research results in peer-reviewed scientific journals.
+To support our commitment to data transparency, authors are strongly encouraged to submit to open access journals or select open access options where available in standard journals

-Building on these existing commitments to openness and transparency, in February 2013 we announced our support for the AllTrials campaign, which calls for the registration of clinical trials and the disclosure of trial results and clinical study reports (CSRs).
+In February 2013, we announced our support for the AllTrials campaign, which calls for the registration of clinical trials and the disclosure of trial results and clinical study reports (CSRs).
 CSRs are the formal study reports that we prepare, to provide more detail on the design, methods and results of our clinical trials.
-They form the basis of the information we provide to regulators when a medicine is submitted to them for approval for use in patients.
+They form the basis of the information we provide to regulators when a vaccine or medicine is submitted to them for approval.